denvermullets/denvermullets/README.md

 ### Deployed Projects

-- [Joberino](https://joberino.dev) - A job listing site that only shows listings from the past 7 days
+- [Joberino](https://joberino.dev) - A job listing site that only shows listings from the past 7 days (about to be sunset)
-- [Wax Chromatics](https://waxchromatics.com) - A vinyl record collection site built in React w/a Rails API backend
+- [Wax Chromatics](https://waxchromatics.com) - A vinyl record collection site built in React w/a Rails API backend (old school project)
-- [Text-Ray](https://text-ray.xyz) - A Javascript Spelling Bee game using a Rails API backend
+- [Text-Ray](https://text-ray.xyz) - A Javascript Spelling Bee game using a Rails API backend (old school project)
-- [GTA Micro-manager](https://gtao-tracker.xyz) - A small timer app to keep track of when to sell 'product' in GTA V: Online
+- [GTA Micro-manager](https://gtao-tracker.xyz) - A small timer app to keep track of when to sell 'product' in GTA V: Online (super old)
-- [Awesome-Reads](https://awesome-reads.com) - A Ruby on Rails CRUD app that lets you write reviews on books
+- [Awesome-Reads](https://awesome-reads.com) - A Ruby on Rails CRUD app that lets you write reviews on books (old school project)

 ### Languages

-Ruby, Rails, Typescript, NodeJS, etc. My stats thing kinda broke so you'll just have to dig on your own!
+Ruby, Rails, Typescript etc. My stats thing kinda broke so you'll just have to dig on your own!
+The weekly stats is pretty representative of what I'm working in lately.
 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=denvermullets&exclude_repo=ninetynine-staples&layout=compact&langs_count=10)](https://github.com/denvermullets)
 -->